Through fitness blog browsing I came across a workout called:

 “HIGH-INTENSITY CIRCUIT TRAINING USING BODY WEIGHT: Maximum Results With Minimal Investment”

-Nothing is suggested that this is a seven minute workout!
+Nothing there suggests that you only need to workout for seven minutes!
 Ask Well even added ‘scientific’ to the title to try and give it legitimacy!

 Upon further reading I noticed in Klika’s and Jordan’s article the following paragraph: